Anti-Bribery for Sales · Module 1 of 2

 Propose a documented compromise.

-No board notification this time, but: full written disclosure from you to Caleendar's compliance team, both events flagged in Lila's quarterly compliance memo, and you sign a personal acknowledgement that any future hospitality from Caleendar goes through pre-clear before you accept anything.
+No board notification.
+Written disclosure to Caleendar's compliance team, both events flagged in Lila's quarterly memo, signed undertaking that future hospitality goes through pre-clear.
 Sasha signs the same.

 Your choice